- Many PC users have encountered the error invalid floating point operation in Windows 10.

 Therefore, today we’re going to show you how to fix INVALID FLOATING POINT STATE errors.

 Steps to fix INVALID FLOATING POINT STATE BSoD error

 - Update Windows 10

 - Check your hardware

-- Press Windows Key + X on your keyboard to open Power User Menu.
-Select Device Manager from the list.
+- Press Windows Key + X to open Power User Menu, and Select Device Manager from the list.

 - Select Search automatically for updated driver software and let Windows 10 download and install the new driver.